Gaza City: Transportation

 The Rasheed Coastal Road runs along Gaza's coastline and connects it with the rest of Gaza Strip's coastline north and south.
 The main highway of the Gaza Strip, Salah al-Din Road (the modern Via Maris) runs through the middle of Gaza City, connecting it with Deir al-Balah, Khan Yunis, and Rafah in the south and Jabalia and Beit Hanoun in the north.
 The northern crossing of Salah ad-Din Street into Israel is the Erez Crossing and the crossing into Egypt is the Rafah Crossing.

-Omar Mukhtar Street is the main road in the city of Gaza running north–south, branching off Salah ad-Din Street, stretching from the Rimal coastline and the Old City where it ends at the Gold Market.
+Omar Mukhtar Street is the main road in the city running north–south, branching off Salah ad-Din Street, stretching from the Rimal coastline and the Old City where it ends at the Gold Market.
 Prior to the Blockade of the Gaza Strip, there existed regular lines of collective taxis to Ramallah and Hebron in the West Bank.
 Except for private cars, Gaza City is served by taxis and buses.

 The Yasser Arafat International Airport near Rafah opened in 1998 40 km south of Gaza.
 Its runways and facilities were damaged by the Israeli Defense Forces in 2001 and 2002, rendering the airport unusable.
-In August 2010, the tarmac ramp was destroyed by Palestinians seeking stones and recycled building materials.
+In 2010, the tarmac ramp was destroyed by Palestinians seeking stones and recycled building materials.
 The Ben Gurion International Airport in Israel is located roughly 75 km northeast of the city.